Philip H. Sheridan School

 The Philip H. Sheridan Elementary School (now the Gloria Casarez Elementary School) is a historic American elementary school in the Kensington neighborhood of Philadelphia, Pennsylvania.
 It is part of the School District of Philadelphia.

 It was added to the National Register of Historic Places in 1988.

 History and architectural features

 Built between 1899 and 1900, this historic structure is a three-story, five-bay, stone-and-brick building that was designed in the Colonial Revival style.
 It features a stone entrance pavilion, Palladian windows, and large arched openings.
 Three-story wings were added 1902 and 1910.

-It was added to the National Register of Historic Places in 1988.

 The school was named for Civil War General Philip Sheridan (1831–1888), one of the most famous Union Army generals of the American Civil War, who later oversaw brutal campaigns against Native Americans.

 In 2022, the school name was changed to the Gloria Casarez Elementary School.

 Gloria Casarez (December 13, 1971 – October 19, 2014) was an American civil rights leader in Philadelphia.
 Casarez was born in Philadelphia and grew up in the Kensington neighborhood of North Philadelphia, attending Sheridan Elementary as a child.